HOW TO TAKE YOUR PERSONAL BRAND TO THE NEXT LEVEL

 A personal brand is a term that has become so ubiquitous in marketing circles these days, it’s mostly used with air quotes.
-It might be cliché, but for most people in the YouEconomy, it’s the No. 1 key to success.
+It might be cliché, but for most people, it’s the No. 1 key to success.

-That’s because the YouEconomy—the movement of people leaving the workforce for entrepreneurship or solopreneurship, becoming businesses in their own right—is built on individuality, uniqueness and authenticity.
+That’s because the—the movement of people leaving the workforce for entrepreneurship or solopreneurship, becoming businesses in their own right—is built on individuality, uniqueness and authenticity.

 To succeed, you need a way to identify what you do, who you serve, and why people must pay attention and trust you.
 This matters regardless of whether your business is built on your personal expertise (great for freelancers and independent contractors) or you have a traditional small business.